-Community Planning is a profession that offers a wide range of opportunities for people with many different talents and aspirations.
+Community planning is a profession that offers a wide range of opportunities for people with many different talents and aspirations.
 Planning is concerned with the use of land, protection of the environment, public welfare, the design of public spaces and infrastructure, and the economy.
 The Community Planning program at Auburn University is a professionally oriented, master's degree program.
 The hallmark of the program is the opportunity for students to work with real clients, on real planning projects, in almost every class.

 The Auburn University Master of Community Planning program is accredited by the Planning Accreditation Board (PAB) for a seven year term, effective January 1, 2021 through December 31, 2027.

-Distinctive features of Auburn University's Master of Community Planning (MCP) program include:
+Distinctive features of our program include:

 - Broad-based planning education through our core courses, combined with the opportunity to take elective coursework in one or more of the following areas of faculty expertise:

 - GIS and mapping

 - Real estate development

 - The opportunity to participate in the MCP program’s Alabama City Year program, which provides real-life, practical experience in nearly every class for a real client in the Southeast.